 For all the dancers, Zumba will be your favourite class!
 Zumba mixes in playful high intensity movements, latin dance moves (many salsa moves), and interval training.
 Zumba sometimes incorporates light weights and studios will call it Zumba strength.
 Classic Zumba is full of latin dance moves and a mix of slow and fast pace movements to tone and strengthen your body.

-CrossFit can be defined as a lifestyle, has multiple affiliate gyms all across the world and is known for its enormous supportive fitness community.
-If you ever meet a Cross Fitter you’ll know because they are obsessed with the workout challenges and the amazing tight knit community!
+Functional fitness can be found in multiple gyms all across the world and is known for its enormous supportive fitness community.
 Workouts change every day and they can be adapted to your personal goals and exercise level.
-Don’t be fooled by their challenges, CrossFitters compete daily to finish each challenge in the shortest time possible and to be on the top of the leaderboard!

 Step 4: Join a gym - be part of a community that supports your goals

 There are so many gyms with different specialties to choose from and finding your fitness community is the best part of working out.
 Some gyms like Goodlife are known for their affordable membership prices, excellent variety of group fitness classes and stocked with lots of fantastic equipment like medicine balls.
-Many women choose to go to boutique fitness studios that specialize in the exercise they prefer such as a yoga studio like Yoga Shack, a barre and pilates studio like At The Barre London, a recreation centre like Western Recreation Centre where you can find multiple types of fitness classes or a Crossfit Gym like West London Crossfit.
+Many women choose to go to boutique fitness studios that specialize in the exercise they prefer such as a yoga studio like Yoga Shack, a barre and pilates studio like At The Barre London, a recreation centre like Western Recreation Centre where you can find multiple types of fitness classes that emphasize functional fitness like MVMT Strength.
 Fortunately, many gyms have adapted to virtual memberships, offer virtual classes, or offer classes outdoors during the summer months, so you don’t have to be physically in their gym space to get a workout in if you don’t feel up to it, just yet.

 Remember, working out doesn’t have to be a chore!
 Find a “sweat community” that you love, and start figuring out what workouts you like and dislike.
 No workout plan is set in stone.
 Focus on performance over having hair that gets in your way and hire a trainer if you feel it’s the right move for you!
 And when you need to pull your hair back and focus on your workout, tie up your hair with your adjustable sports hairband and keep your eye on the prize!